Residence permit for other studies

 If you have been granted a temporary residence permit after an asylum application and you study at upper secondary level, you can apply for an extended residence permit if you need more time to complete your studies, or because you wish to look for work upon completion of your studies.
 If you are able to financially support yourself after studies at upper secondary level, you can apply for a permanent residence permit.

 If you can show that you receive free housing and/or food through the higher education organiser or an organisation that works for international exchange, the amount per month can be reduced.
-For applications that have been received by the Swedish Migration Agency in 2022, the monthly amount is reduced by SEK 2,415 per month for free food and SEK 3,864 per month for free housing.
-For applications received on or after 1 January 2023, the monthly amount is reduced by SEK 2,625 per month for free food and SEK 4,200 per month for free housing.
+For applications received by the Swedish Migration Agency on or after 1 January 2024, the monthly amount is reduced by SEK 2 865 per month for free food and SEK 4 584 per month for free housing.
+For applications that have been received in 2023, the monthly amount is reduced by SEK 2 625 per month for free food and SEK 4 200 per month for free housing.

 You must show that you have funds for the period for which you are applying for.
 You must show that you have your support secured by means of verification of your own bank assets, a scholarship or similar means of support, such as a study grant from your home country.